kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 Here’s a brief overview of the protocol methods:

 - **previewInteractionShouldBegin(_:)**: Executes when 3D Touch kicks off a preview.
 This is where you would do anything required to present the preview, such as configuring an animator.
 - **previewInteraction(_:didUpdatePreviewTransition:ended:)**: Executes as the preview state progresses.
-It receives a value from 0.0 to 1.0, which representsthe user’s progress through the state.
+It receives a value from 0.0 to 1.0, which represents the user’s progress through the state.
 The `ended` boolean switches to `true` when the preview state completes and the value reaches 1.0.
 - **previewInteractionDidCancel(_:)**: Executes when the preview is canceled, either by the user removing their finger before the preview ends, or from an outside interruption like a phone call.
 The implementation must gracefully dismiss the preview when it receives this message.
 - **previewInteraction(_:didUpdateCommitTransition:ended:)**: Executes as the commit state progresses.
 It works identically to its preview counterpart and takes the same parameters.
 When this state ends, you must take action based on which control the user force-touched to commit.